Andrew Edwards

 Background

 I am a Research Scientist at the Pacific Biological Station (part of Fisheries and Oceans Canada) in Nanaimo, on Vancouver Island, British Columbia.
-I am an ecological modeller.
+I also hold an Adjunct Assistant Professor position with the Department of Biology at the University of Victoria, British Columbia.
+As an ecological modeller I have worked on many topics.

-My research interests are wide, from the smallest marine plants to the largest seabirds.
+My career research interests are wide, from the smallest marine plants to the largest seabirds.
 The latter relates to our Nature paper that was also the focus of an article in Science.
-This has led to further research concerning movement patterns of a variety of foragers, including microzooplankton, grey seals and even fisherman.
-Five of my first-author papers have each been cited at least 50 times.
+This led to further research concerning movement patterns of a variety of foragers, including microzooplankton, grey seals and even fisherman.
+Seven of my first-author papers have each been cited at least 100 times (see Google Scholar Profile).

 I moved to Nanaimo from the British Antarctic Survey in Cambridge, UK, where I held the somewhat uniquely-named position of Biosphere Complexity Analyst.
 I was previously a Research Associate in the Department of Biology at Dalhousie University in Nova Scotia on the east coast of Canada, where I worked with Dr. Ransom Myers on the impacts of industrial fishing and co-taught a course entitled 'An Introduction to Biological Modelling'.
 I also worked with Dr. Trevor Platt and Dr. Shubha Sathyendranath for five years at the nearby Bedford Institute of Oceanography (also part of Fisheries and Oceans Canada), on modelling of the plankton ecosystem.
 Before that I was in Dr. Hal Caswell's lab at the Woods Hole Oceanographic Institution, USA, also working on plankton modelling.
 I obtained my Ph.D. in Applied Mathematics, supervised by Prof. John Brindley at the University of Leeds, UK.